apache/maven-build-cache-extension/src/site/markdown/remote-cache.md

 Copy the link to a `build-cache-report.xml` and provide it to your local build as a baseline for comparison.

 * Run local build.
-Command line should look similar to this:
+The command line should look similar to this:

 ```bash
 mvn verify -Dmaven.build.cache.failFast=true -Dmaven.build.cache.baselineUrl=https://your-cache-url/<...>/915296a3-4596-4eb5-bf37-f6e13ebe087e/build-cache-report.xml
 ```

-Once discrepancy between remote and local builds detected cache will fail with diagnostic info in project's `target/incremental-maven` directory:
+Once a discrepancy between remote and local builds is detected, the cache will fail and write report in the project's `target/incremental-maven` directory:

 ```